 Traditionally speaking, dips have a reputation for being less than healthy, and snacks in general are hard pressed to be considered nutritious.
 The reality is the popularity of dips is not going anywhere, so we figured we might as well pack them full of benefits, purpose and power.

 When creating Hummish, choosing Almonds over other options was an easy choice.
-They are dense in high quality protein and healthy fats.
+They are full of benefits, purpose and power.

 Almonds have a profound effect on body weight.